-Bid for Gannett latest challenge for newspaper industry
+Company known for deep cost-cutting offers to buy Gannett

 Gannett could reject the Digital First offer, but as the industry contracts, it is likely to face consolidation of some sort.

 Ken Doctor, a news industry analyst at Harvard’s Nieman Lab, suggested it might consider a combination with a rival newspaper company such as Tribune Publishing.
-That would mean cost-cutting as well, but perhaps not as severe as Digital First’s.
+(Gannett tried but failed to acquire Tribune in 2016.)
+That would mean cost-cutting as well, but perhaps not as severe as what Digital First might undertake.

 “From a journalistic point of view, they want to maintain the quality of the newsroom as much as they can, even though both companies would cut dramatically,” Doctor said.